Aortic Dissection

 What is an aortic dissection?

-A tear in the inner layer of the aorta, causing blood to flow between layers.
+A serious medical condition where the inner layer of the aorta tears, causing blood to flow between layers of the aorta.

 What are the symptoms of an aortic dissection?

-Severe chest or back pain, shortness of breath, fainting, and pale skin.
+Severe chest or back pain, often described as tearing or ripping, and can also include shortness of breath, fainting, or palpitations.

 What causes an aortic dissection?